About Rich Menga

 Linking and copying content from this site

-Yes, you can link to this site.
+You may link to this site.

-Yes, you can link to articles on this site.
+You may link to articles on this site.

-Yes, you can partially copy article content up to 50 words, but only if you provide a link back to the original article here.
+You may partially copy article content up to 50 words, but only if you provide a link back to the original article here.
 (Forum moderators prefer that you do this, not just for articles from here but from any site.)

 Follow this link to send a donation.
 All donations are greatly appreciated.